simont77/fakegato-history/README.md

 	Power is in Watt.
 Entries are internally averaged and sent every 10 minutes using the global fakegato timer.
 To have good accuracy, your entries should be in any case periodic, in order to avoid error with the average.

+* Add entries to history of accessory emulating **Eve Energy** (Switch service) using something like this:

+  	this.loggingService.addEntry({time: moment().unix(), power: this.power});      // Power
+    this.loggingService.addEntry({time: moment().unix(), status: this.status});    // On / Off

+  	Power is in Watt.
+Entries are internally averaged and sent every 10 minutes using the global fakegato timer.
+To have good accuracy, your entries should be in any case periodic, in order to avoid error with the average.

+    Status can be 1 for ‘On’ or 0 for ‘Off’.
+Entries are of type "event", so entries received from the plugin will be added to the history as is.
+In addition to that, fakegato will add extra entries every 10 minutes repeating the last known state, in order to avoid the appearance of holes in the history.

 * Add entries to history of accessory emulating **Eve Room** (TempSensor, HumiditySensor and AirQuality Services) using something like this:

 		this.loggingService.addEntry({time: moment().unix(), temp:this.temperature, humidity:this.humidity, ppm:this.ppm});